Self-Custody vs Custodial Crypto Cards

 Regulators are generally protecting the right to self-custody while increasing requirements for custodial services:

 Stablecoin caveat: The US GENIUS Act (July 2025) requires stablecoin issuers to have the technical capability to freeze or seize tokens when legally required.
-Self-custody of stablecoins does not provide absolute sovereignty.
+This means self-custody of stablecoins like USDC or USDT does not provide absolute sovereignty, a court order can still freeze your tokens regardless of who holds the keys.

 Which Should You Choose?